techidaily/site-screen-video-capture/source/_posts/updated-simplified-mac-imaging-mastering-5-easy-screenshot-methods-for-2024.md

 ![screenshots from touch bar on macbook pro](https://images.wondershare.com/filmora/article-images/touch-bar-on-macbook-pro.jpg)

-Now that the Screenshot option is available from the Touch Bar, you can simply click on its icon and take screenshots of the full screen, a portion of it, or a single window.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/r_wWybMqZEM?si=0nPjCQDLS2MCaQbG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qmQjRcnaq9g?si=jadcGtXemUAlKOTa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+Now that the Screenshot option is available from the Touch Bar, you can simply click on its icon and take screenshots of the full screen, a portion of it, or a single window.

 ### Method 3 Capture Screen with Built-in Preview App